 Those concepts are often used without knowing their meaning or functionality.
 This is because behind those, there is a complex teamwork between networking, cryptography, algorithms and structures.

-This is not a full detailed cryptography paper but a basic guide about what it is, how it works, and why we should implement it in our SAP systems.
+This is not a full detailed cryptography paper but a basic guide about what it is, how it works, and why we should implement it in our SAP systems and security processes.

 First, we’ll use a short table to show SSL/TLS evolution:

 |SSL 1.0||Never publicly released||Never publicly released|

 |SSL 2.0||Released in 1995||Prohibited in 2011 (RFC6176)|

 |TLS 1.0||Released in 1999 (RFC2246)||Deprecation planned in 2020|

 |TLS 1.1||Released in 2006 (RFC4346)||Deprecation planned in 2020|

 Both SSL and TLS are protocols used to encrypt communications between two entities by exchanging public and private keys to create a secure session between them, providing privacy and data integrity.
 While TLS is the SSL successor, the latter is used daily as a reference to both.

 Along their history, vulnerabilities and design problems had been found, such as DROWN and POODLE attacks (SSL 2.0 & SSL 3.0), forcing worldwide cryptographers to research and release stronger algorithms and structures every time.